roseannantipolo/Antipolo---Project-in-Integrative-Programming-and-technologies/README.md

 - The update # 4 is the continuation of the content of my life planner.
 This update contains all the content of my life planner which are the Todo List, Appointments, Goals and Plans and lasty is the List of Errands.
 All this content are already completed and all functionalities are all working.
 I also finalize here the design of my life planner.

 - The update 5 is now have connection to the database and it can also add todolist task, appointment task, list of goals/plans and list of errands then save it into the database.

+- The zip file Antipolo_LifePlanner, I worked on the delete operation, it can now delete task to the database.
+I also worked on the status, it can now update the status once you completed the task and I also finalize the design.
+So this zip file is my final submission on this project.